 Sydney Harbour Foreshore Authority owns and manages some of New South Wales’ most significant assets, including Sydney’s heritage and cultural precincts at The Rocks and Darling Harbour.
 Between them, the precincts attract around 40 million visitors annually.
 In working to achieve its vision to make extraordinary places the world talks about, the Foreshore Authority produces an annual program of major arts and innovative heritage interpretation events in its public spaces.
 The Foreshore Authority has a long history of delivering water-based artwork and spectacle and frequently stages public art activations attended by more than 100,000 people.

 Partner: Glasgow Life / Merchant City Festival

 Glasgow Life (the trading name of Culture and Sport Glasgow) is a private company and a charitable trust which manages Glasgow City Council’s cultural and sporting infrastructure and resources on its behalf through a service agreement.
 The company manages the city’s leading museums and art galleries, including the Gallery of Modern Art, Kelvingrove Art Gallery and Museum, and the Zaha Hadid-designed Riverside Museum.
 It also manages the internationally renowned Tramway, as well as leading international festivals such as Celtic Connections and Glasgow International Festival of Visual Art, and emerging festival platforms, such as the Merchant City Festival and Glasgow Mela.
-Glasgow Life is also responsible for the cultural programme alongside the Commonwealth Games in 2014.
-Tramway will host the Turner Prize in 2015.
+Glasgow Life was also responsible for the cultural programme alongside the Commonwealth Games in 2014.

 Duisburg Ruhrort, Germany